Caffeinated alcoholic drink

 A caffeinated alcoholic drink is a drink that contains both alcohol (also known formally as ethanol) and a significant amount of caffeine.
 Caffeine, a stimulant, masks some of the depressant effects of alcohol.

-However, in 2010 and 2011, this type of drink faced criticism for posing health risks to its drinkers.
+In 2010 and 2011, this type of drink faced criticism for posing health risks to its drinkers.
 In some places there is a ban on caffeinated alcoholic drinks.

+Sometimes, caffeinated alcoholic drinks are made by mixing existing caffeinated drinks (coffee, energy drinks, cola) with alcoholic drinks.

 Ingredients

 The main ingredients in caffeinated alcoholic drinks are alcohol and caffeine.
 The caffeine is often added by ingredients like energy drinks, coffee, tea, or dark chocolate.
+A well-known and popular such drink is Irish coffee.